asergeyev/go-toys/p95/README.md

+p95_test.go

 Attempt to create faster p95 calculation than just "sort array", get Nth element.
-Does not work on larger lists since building top (1-q) elements list is actually hard on CPU.

-Short version is faster up to around 1000 elements in the list (leading to top-N below 50).
+Short version is kind of faster but not good if you can sort in place.

+p95streaming_test.go

+check on many streaming algorithms to see how accurate they estimate p95.